 - Its engine number is 6322881

-- This vehicle was wheelchair accessible, fitted with a DL2 bike rack and ThermoKing climate control.
+- This vehicle was fitted with a Sportworks DL2 bike rack when it operated at ACTION.

 - Bus 490 remained with ACTION for over 2 years: it was removed from service at Tuggeranong Depot in May/June 2012 after having been out of service for several weeks.

 - It departed Tuggeranong Depot in July 2012.

 - According to Scania, the bus was a long-term factory field trial of the new CNG System on the 5 cylinder, 9 litre engine that has since been introduced to the market.
 It was nicknamed 'Koala' by Scania's Research and Development department in Sweden.